BUT WAIT, THERE’S MORE.

 6. Am I required to pay creative teams equity rates and superannuation?

-The Blue Room Theatre encourages all creatives involved in a funded project to be paid equity or comparable rates of pay or to employ a standard equity approved co-op agreement and template of which can be viewed here.
+All creatives involved in a LOFT funded project must be paid equity or comparable rates of pay.
 In addition, The Blue Room Theatre subscribes to a best practice model where everyone is paid superannuation regardless of the government-prescribed monthly threshold ($450 per month).
 Superannuation should be paid to your creative team at a rate of 9.5% or 10% for all cast members.